sdr-enthusiasts/docker-planefence/README.md

 ## Getting help
 - If you need further support, please join the #planefence channel at the [SDR Enthusiasts Discord Server](https://discord.gg/VDT25xNZzV).
 If you need immediate help, please add "@ramonk" to your message.
-Alternatively, you email me at kx1t@amsat.org.
+Alternatively, email me at kx1t@amsat.org.

 That's all!
 ![](https://media.giphy.com/media/3oKHWikxKFJhjArSXm/giphy.gif)